We look forward to sharing the holidays with you!

 HIGH HOLY DAY TICKETS

 High Holy Day tickets are free to anyone who wants to join us to celebrate the New Year.
 However, tickets are required for all services.
 Members will receive their tickets in the mail.
-Please contact the temple office to request guest tickets.

 Plan to be away for the holidays and need tickets to another Reform synagogue?
 Just give us a call, we will arrange reciprocal tickets for our members in good standing.